-The NSW Board of Studies Teaching and Educational Standards (BOSTES) has a group of subjects that will allow a program of study that meets their requirements for the award of an HSC, but which do not have an external exam or for which the exam is optional.
-BOSTES has been consulted about the program at Trades Norwest and have confirmed that it is appropriate for the award of the HSC.
+The NSW Education Standards Authority (NESA) has a group of subjects that will allow a program of study that meets their requirements for the award of an HSC, but which do not have an external exam or for which the exam is optional.
+NESA has been consulted about the program at Trades Norwest and have confirmed that it is appropriate for the award of the HSC.

 All students will do a common HSC program of study that is designed to enrich their understanding and skills in literacy, numeracy, work readiness, computing and business.

 This program will include English Studies, General Mathematics 1, Computing Applications, Work Studies, Sport Lifestyle and Recreation and VET Business Services as well as their trade course.
 All students participate in the course Industry Based Learning once they have an apprenticeship.
 None of these subjects require students to sit for an external HSC exam.
 A Fitness program is an additional benefit for all students.